Sadiya Siddiqui

 Sadiya Siddiqui is an Indian film and television actress who rose to fame playing the role of Priya on the Zee Tv show Banegi Apni Baat.
 She is also known for playing Nanda in Star Plus's Tu Sooraj Main Saanjh, Piyaji.
-She won an ITA Award when she played the role of Sandhya in the famous tv series Balika Vadhu from 2008 to 2013.
+She won an ITA Award for her role as Sandhya in the famous TV series Balika Vadhu from 2008 to 2013.